Awards & Achievements

 My painting "Haven" Spotted Towhee is featured in the Artists for Conservation Calendar for 2019.
 Check it out, l'm the month of November!

 My scratchboard "Piñata"- Common Flicker was awarded the Bronze Award in the Open Division at the 8th annual ISSA show, this year in the lovely state of Kentucky.

 Happy to announce that my scratchboard " Last Light ll " Great- Horned Owl has been selected for inclusion in the 11th edition of the " Strokes of Genius" book.
 This publication features the best of drawing being done today and is a privelage to be in as the competition is tough every year. l am pleased to be chosen as there are so many talented artists working in these mediums.

 My scratchboard "Mimes"- Baldie Cows was chosen as a finalist in this year's competition.
-This is my eighth time being chosen.
+This is my seventh time being chosen.
 Any recognition is good recognition so l am pleased.

 As a result of being a finalist 7 times, the Artist's Magazine has given me a "Spotlight" feature in the June issue of their magazine.
 The artwork featured is my painting " The Explorer" -Bewick's Wren which was a 2017 finalist.